AlterMannomann/SQL/README.md

 Long story short, it is an attempt.
 Nothing more, nothing less.
 Results will proof it.

 ## Dimensions
 Handling of dimensions is not trivial.
 Every new dimension updates the coordinate system and available space areas.
-New dimensions can only be created from position 0 and dimension 0.
+New dimensions n can only be created from position 0 with dimension n-1.
 Any attempt to create a dimension axis should consider the fact, that the dimension axis already exists.
 ### Dimension n=0
 This is a very special dimension, able to hold only one space node.
 The space node with mandatory position 0 is only able to connect to space nodes with position +/-1 in any active dimension axis where n > 0.
 There is only one dimension axis for dimension n=0 and it has the sign 0.
 ### Dimension n>0
 Every dimension has two axis with a different sign (+/-), e.g. x and -x.
+Every dimension has its own position 0 on every axis.
+This is used to decouple positive and negative energy flows.
+Position 0 is in sense of space and energy not unique if n > 0.
 ## Positions
 Positions are generic and reusable.
 Any attempt to create a position should consider the fact, that the position already exists.
 ## Space nodes
-Space nodes define the border of volumes with planck length 1 that define the space in the universe.
+Space nodes define the border of volumes with planck length 1 that define the space (a single point) in the universe.
 Nodes may exist, that may not yet be part of a complete volume (e.g. a cube in 3d) over all dimensions.
 At least dimension n=1 is guaranteed, a line.
 With all parallel shifts of dimension n=1.

 Nodes on a specific dimension axis are identified by parents with position 0 in every lower dimension.

 If a space node is extended, not only one node is created.
-The new nodes to create must spread over all available dimensions.
+The new nodes to create must spread over all available dimensions and positions within distance planck length 1.
 ## Dimension axis position node relation
 Apart from relating a space node with universe, dimension axis, relative position and the node containing the energy, those space nodes have another more complicated relation to resolve the absolute coordinates.
 As only parent-child relations are maintained, not absolute coordinates, we do not move simply on x, then y, then z.
 We move with steps on one of the dimensions, sometimes in direction of the higher dimension axis, sometimes in the direction of one of the lower or current dimension axis.
 And we could be miles away, in terms of parents, from the node directly on the related dimension axis, e.g. x=3, y=5000.